How To Choose the Perfect Camera for Mum To Capture Family Moments This Mother’s Day

 Holly Brunnbauer, from Motherhood Melbourne is a Mum of two boys.
 She’d love to share her camera selection with you and help you find the perfect camera.
 Plus, Holly has some extra tips on how to take great photos of your kids.

-About my camera
+About Holly's camera choice

-Another nifty feature is that it has built in Wi-Fi.
+Another nifty feature of my camera is that it has built in Wi-Fi.
 This means I can instantly share images from my camera to my phone.
 It saves so much time.
-But the real winning feature for me is the ‘11FPS Burst shooting’.
+But the real winning feature for me is the ‘Fast Burst shooting’.
 What does that mean?
 Well, when you hold down the shutter button, you can capture several photographs in quick succession.
 This is really handy if you’re shooting wildlife but for me it’s perfect for my boys that give the Flash a run for his money.

-Kid-friendly photo tips
+Kid-friendly photo tips to share with mum

 1. Let them play